Jiaming-Huang/GLP/README.md

 # GLP

 This repository contains the code and data for “Group Local Projection”.
+You can find the latest draft and supplemental materials on my [webpage](https://sites.google.com/view/jiaminghuang/research).

 Feel free to contact me ([jiaming.huang@barcelonagse.eu](jiaming.huang@barcelonagse.eu)) if you have any doubts on implementing the codes.

 ## Replication